 Wear Layers to Protect Yourself from the Cold

 Riding in cold weather increases the risk of developing hypothermia.
 Wearing multiple layers helps trap body heat and keeps you warmer.
 Consider wearing two layers of motorcycle gloves: microfiber inner gloves and outer gloves with long gauntlet-style cuffs that close snuggly to keep cold air from blowing up your sleeves.
-The cold air in your face can blur your vision, so it’s important to wear good quality goggles, glasses or a face shield to protect your face.
+The cold air in your face can blur your vision, so it’s essential to wear good-quality goggles, glasses, or a face shield to protect your face.

 Take Extra Precautions when Riding through Shady Areas

 The twisty mountain roads of western North Carolina have a lot of shady spots.
 When the sunlight does not reach a patch of ice to melt it, the slick spot can remain a hazard long after other roads have cleared.
 Take care when riding through shady areas.
 Slow down, remain vigilant for black ice, and take turns less sharply.

 Be Mindful of the Sun’s Position

 When the winter sun is low in the sky, its glare can be temporarily blinding.
 Drivers can have difficulty seeing motorcyclists if the sun is behind the rider and the motorist is staring into the sun.
 Be aware of the sun’s position and drive defensively.
 Do not automatically assume other motorists see you.
 Make yourself as visible to cars as possible through lights, reflectors, and contrasting colors.